ebabel-eu/settlementmap/README.md

 Switch between colour and grayscale.

-Click on `New Map` to generate a branch new map with new Points of Interest.
+Click on `New Map` to start drawing a new map with new Points of Interest.

 ![Sample map](screenshot.png)